uwyo-mallet/Shapley-CVS--Gallegos-/mc_shapley/tutorials/short_tutorial.md

 ## read_temporal_file(file_name, algorithms)

 The read_temporal_file function is used for reading in a csv file with temporal data.
 The temporal data is used to associate an algorithm (solver) with a time (version).
 Algorithms associated with lower values of time are assumed to have existed before those with higher values of time.
 This distincion is important when applying the temporal functions included in the library.
-The function also takes an input of a list of algorithms, this list is used to verify that the temporal file is not missing any information nor including additional algorithms.
+The function also takes a list of algorithms as an agruement.
+This list is used to verify that the temporal file is not missing any information nor including additional algorithms.

 The function returns a list containing two dictionaries.
-The dictionary at index 0 maps time to algorithm and the dictionary at index 1 maps an algorithm to it's asscociated time.
+The dictionary at index 0 maps a time to algorithm and the dictionary at index 1 maps an algorithm to it's asscociated time.

 The input file is constructed using two headers, denoting each column.
 The first header is version and the second header is solver.
 All listed in the version header are points in time and those listed under the solver are the algorithms associated with that time.